In-Silico Proportional-Integral Moment Control of Stochastic Gene Expression: Mean control of protein levels in a gene expression network

-This shows that the equilibrium standard deviation depends on the desired mean value, and thus that we have no control over it.
-Since the variance automatically increases as the mean increases, this motivates the aim of controlling the variance in order to keep it a reasonably low level.
+which shows that the equilibrium variance depends linearly on the mean.
+Therefore, it cannot be independently assigned to a desired value.
+We can also observe that a higher mean yields a higher variance, which motivates the aim of controlling the variance in order to keep it at a desired level.